Read And Write Each Number In Expanded Form

 Understand the Importance of Zero

-Zero plays a crucial role in expanded form.
+Zero matters a lot in expanded form.
 It represents the absence of a value in a particular place value.
 When writing a number in expanded form, be sure to include zero as a placeholder when necessary.

 Teach Others